What merchant category codes are, how they are used

 Want to get the lowdown on someone's interests and priorities?
 Look no further than their credit card, thanks to a tracking system that stores data on where credit card customers use their cards.

 "The Merchant Category Code (MCC) is a four-digit number assigned to describe a merchant's primary business," says Ted Carr, a spokesman for Visa.
-"In addition, some merchant category codes identify a specific merchant or type of transaction," he adds.
+"In addition, some merchant category codes identify a specific merchant or type of transaction."